ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 This appendix provides some examples of port implementations and how they can be modelled using the "ietf-network-inventory" module defined in {{ni-yang}}.

-{{fig-board}} shows an example of a single board which contains three type of port:
+{{fig-board}} shows an example of a single board which contains three types of port:

 1. An integrated port (non-pluggable);
 1. An empty port;